A Trusted Authority on Medical Malpractice for the Last 40 Years

 As a patient, you have the right to know exactly how your procedure or medication should work, and what types of side-effects or results you may expect.
 The informed consent doctrine is “a duty imposed on a doctor to explain the risks of recommended procedures to a patient before a patient determines whether or not he or she should go forward with the procedure,” and it is applicable in both Washington, D.C., and West Virginia.
 As a patient, you – or your guardian, if you are incapacitated – must give consent before undergoing any treatments.
 You also have the right to deny treatment for a variety of reasons.
 Medical professionals who perform a procedure without your informed consent are breaking the law, as are those who administer a treatment against your or your guardian’s express wishes.

-At Paulson & Nace, we strive to provide our clients with counsel and support that goes above and beyond the call of duty.
+At Paulson & Nace, our medical malpractice attorneys strive to provide our clients with counsel and support that goes above and beyond the call of duty.
 We help you understand your rights as a patient and as a victim, and advocate aggressively on your behalf during trials or settlement negotiations.
 For the last four decades, our family has represented clients in this incredibly complex and nuanced area of law and has obtained millions of dollars in verdicts and settlements for medical malpractice victims.

 You can trust in us to protect your rights as a victim of medical malpractice

 If you suspect that you or a loved one has been injured or a loved one killed as a result of a medical mistake, it is important to consult with an experienced Washington D.C. medical malpractice attorney immediately to protect your legal rights.
 Since there are strict time limits for filing medical malpractice cases in Washington, D.C., and West Virginia, it is important to contact Paulson & Nace, PLLC, as soon as possible by calling us at 202-930-0292 or by filling out our contact form.